Egypt Part IV

 We get to the bus station in plenty of time, and just stand around waiting to get on.
 The bus looks like one you’d assume would transport you between big cities, comfortable seats, big windows, and it does have a bathroom!
 But, the bus is shorter than those typical larger ones.
 Our ride is allegedly “only” 5 hours.
 At the time I’m writing this, we’re going on 6 hours and change, lol.

 But, the ride has been beautiful, through the tall mountains, down winding roads, set right along the ledge.
 Most of these roads we traveled were in excellent condition, and we passed by several road work areas, clearly enhancing the highway system.
 We went through several tunnels, each remarkably well done, with obvious emergency exits, and fire hydrants every 100 meters or so.
 I’ve never felt so scared or embarrassed by the tunnels in Boston, lol.
 I risk my life every time I go to work, traversing the Sumner Tunnel, which looks like it could cave in at any moment, lol.
-Thankfully they’re working on it…but I doubt it’ll ever be as nice as the ones here in Colombia. 🤣
+Thankfully they’re working on it

 The tall mountains are capped with clouds that seem to just spill over the tops and into the upper forests.
 We drive alongside several rushing and wide brown rivers, presumably fed by the rain fall higher up in the mountains.
 We enter the coffee region, as becomes obvious when as far as the eye can see are hillsides covered in coffee plants, some young and short, and others robust and full.
 I’m looking forward to a coffee tour, that is, if we can fit it in! 🙂